serialport/node-serialport/README.md

 parser.on('data', console.log);
 ```

-To use the Readline parser, you may provide a delimiter (defaults to '\n')
+To use the Readline parser, you provide a delimiter (defaults to '\n'):
 ```js
 var SerialPort = require('serialport');
 var Readline = SerialPort.parsers.Readline;